 To add even more conjecture to this theory, according to prosecutors and investigators in the documentary, after Chase is supposed to have driven down the street, walked back to the McStay residence he then writes a check he does not print,Chase then uses Joseph’s phone to make a fake phone call to himself.

 Even if you speculate that Chase did this to give the impression that the family was still alive, he could have simply made a phone call from his truck as he departed, he doesn’t have to return to the home to do this.

 Also ignored in this fantasy of Imes is that the McStays lived in a cul de sac, in a very quiet residential neighborhood.
 I would suggest that a stranger randomly walking on that block would stand out more than a vehicle passing through.

-And this notion that the killer parked and returned to the McStay residence, ten minutes after departing, is nothing more than a fantasy.
+And this notion that the killer parked and returned to the McStay residence, nine minutes after departing, is nothing more than a fantasy.
 In actuality it casts major doubt that the vehicle captured on the Mitchley surveillance video has anything to do with this crime.
 There are mundane, ordinary signs of life in the McStay home well after the departure of that vehicle, pointing to the family being alive and well until at least that time.